ZhengDongHang/ZhengDongHang/README.md

 My work emphasizes **data pipelines, modeling robustness, and empirical analysis**
 across financial and textual data.

+Currently serving as **Team Lead of the Algorithm Group at the FinTech Lab, Dongbei University of Finance & Economics**.

 ---

 ### 🏆 Selected Achievements